Friday, November 3, 2023

 Fairness in Child Support (F.I.C.S.)'s meetings are held on the first Thursday of each month (except for January).
 The meetings commence at 7.30 PM and are held at the Coniston Community Hall, Coniston (which is located between the Coniston Railway Station and the Phoenix Theatre).
 Coniston is a suburb of Wollongong.

-Our next meeting will be held on Thursday 1 February 2024 (there is no meeting in January 2024 due to school holidays).
 Please contact John Flanagan on 0415 899 574 for further details.

 Everyone is welcome.
 There is no charge for attendance.